Skip to content

 Evaluating an Employee Benefits Program

-To further tailor benefits packages and ensure they align with employee needs and wants, program administrators will often solicit feedback on program features throughout the year.
+To further tailor benefits and ensure they align with employee needs and wants, program administrators will often solicit feedback on program features throughout the year.
 For example, conducting a benefits survey is one effective way to understand an individual employee’s perspective, assess common sentiments across the company, and identify areas for improvement.

 Feedback surveys offer extremely valuable insight into how an employee can best make use of company perks, helping administrators develop personalized, flexible programs that prioritize real needs.
 But how exactly do they work?